sid-25L/Analysis-of-International-Debt-Statistics/README.md

 The Dataset is provided by World Bank Group can be found at [Website](https://www.worldbank.org/en/programs/debt-statistics/ids#analytical).
 It contains National, Regional and Topic wise Data.

+# Insights

+- Total Amount of debt Owed by the Countries listed : `3079734.49`

+- `China`	Owes Highest debt With Amount of `285793494734.20`
+-

+- Principal repayments on external debt, long-term (AMT, current US$)	5904868401.499